openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 2.3.2 Bytes

-The `BYTES` type indicates that the contents of the bytes field of the message contains a byte sequence whose semantics is opaque to the protocol.
+The `BYTES` type indicates that the contents of the `bytes` field of the message contains a byte sequence whose semantics is opaque to the protocol.

 ### 2.3.3 Protobuf

-The `PROTOBUF` type indicates that the contents of the bytes field of the message contains a serialised protobuf message.
+The `PROTOBUF` type indicates that the contents of the `bytes` field of the message contains a serialised protobuf message.
 Note that in the case that the sender utilises this type, the receiver must understand the schema (and hence the type of protobuf message that is serialised) in order to decode the value.
 Such agreement is not guaranteed by the protocol and hence must be established out-of-band.

 ### 2.3.4 ASCII

-The `ASCII` type indicates that the contents of the bytes field of the message contains system-formatted ASCII encoded text.
+The `ASCII` type indicates that the contents of the `bytes` field of the message contains system-formatted ASCII encoded text.
 For configuration data, for example, this may consist of semi-structured CLI configuration data formatted according to the target platform.
-The gNMI protocol does not define the format of the text -- this must be established out-of-band.
+The gNMI protocol does not define the format of the text – this must be established out-of-band.

 ## 2.4 Use of Data Schema Paths

 ### 2.4.1 Path Prefixes

 In a number of messages, a prefix can be specified to reduce the lengths of path fields within the message.
-In this case, a prefix field is specified within a message - comprising of a valid path encoded according to Section [2.2.2.](#222-paths) In the case that a prefix is specified, the absolute path is comprised of the concatenation of the list of path elements representing the prefix and the list of path elements in the `path` field.
+In this case, a `prefix` field is specified within a message - comprising of a valid path encoded according to Section [2.2.2.](#222-paths) In the case that a prefix is specified, the absolute path is comprised of the concatenation of the list of path elements representing the prefix and the list of path elements in the `path` field.

 For example, again considering the data tree shown in Section [2.3.1](#231-json-and-json_ietf) if a `Notification` message updating values, a prefix could be used to refer to the `/a/b[name=b1]/c/d` and `/a/b[name=b1]/c/e `data nodes: